teleprint-me/py.gpt.prompt/README.md

 currently being worked on, and plans for future development.
 Here are some of the features currently being worked on:

-- Cleaning up read commands to prevent context flooding and accidental flushing of successful floods, and instead returning a string indicating that the contents are too large.
+- **Context Management:** Improvements are being made to the handling of read commands to prevent context flooding and accidental flushing of successful floods.
+Instead of overwhelming the user with large amounts of data, the system will return a string indicating that the contents are too large.

-- Adding commands for handling the context window, such as freezing and unfreezing select messages within the queue.
+- **Context Window Control:** Commands are being developed for handling the context window, such as freezing and unfreezing select messages within the queue.
+This will give users more control over the information they are interacting with.

-- Implementing a vector database to prevent the model from "forgetting" as easily.
-This will depend on the accuracy of the query and what's fed back into the model.
+- **Vector Database Integration:** Work is being done to implement a vector database to prevent the model from "forgetting" as easily.
+This feature will depend on the accuracy of the query and what's fed back into the model.

 Here are some of the planned features for future development:

-- Enhanced security features for reading and writing files.
+- **Enhanced Security Features:** Future updates will include enhanced security features for reading and writing files, ensuring that user data is handled safely and securely.

-- Integration with more third-party APIs and services.
+- **Third-Party API Integration:** Plans are in place to integrate with more third-party APIs and services, expanding the capabilities and usefulness of PyGPTPrompt.

 If you have any feedback, ideas, or suggestions for these planned features, or any new ones, please feel free to share them!

 ## Updates

-As of June 4, 2023, several major changes and updates have been made:
+As of July 19, 2023, several major changes and updates have been made:

-1. **Bump Revision Number:** The revision number has been bumped from 0.0.6 to 0.0.7 to prepare for the upcoming release.
+1. **Revision Number Update:** The revision number has been updated to prepare for the upcoming release.

-2. **Fix OpenAI API Key Registration:** The OpenAI API key registration process has been fixed, ensuring smoother integration.
+2. **OpenAI API Key Registration Fix:** The OpenAI API key registration process has been fixed, ensuring smoother integration.

-3. **Improved Installation Instructions:** The installation instructions have been enhanced for easier setup.
+3. **Installation Instructions Improvement:** The installation instructions have been enhanced for easier setup.

-4. **Add Shebang to main.py:** The `main.py` file now includes a shebang to make it an executable module.

-5. **Fix Directory Path for Configuration Files:** The directory path for configuration files has been updated to ensure consistency.
+4. **Configuration Files Directory Path Fix:** The directory path for configuration files has been updated to ensure consistency.

-6. **Introduce Helper Script for Running GPT Chat Sessions:** A new helper script, `gptprompt.sh`, has been added to facilitate running GPT chat sessions.
+5. **Introduction of Helper Script for Running GPT Chat Sessions:** A new helper script, `gptprompt.sh`, has been added to facilitate running GPT chat sessions.

+6. **API Interface Refactoring:** The API interface has been refactored to match the Llama API, facilitating a smoother integration between the two.

+7. **Deprecation of Chat Module:** The chat module has been deprecated and replaced with model-specific tools for better performance and efficiency.

+8. **Addition of Model Functions Skeleton:** A skeleton for model functions has been added, laying the groundwork for future development.

+9. **Fixes and Improvements in Configuration Management:** Several fixes and improvements have been made in the configuration management, including the addition of config for PyTorch, fixing the Llama.cpp provider, and adding tests for path evaluation.

+10. **Refactoring of Settings:** The settings have been restructured and reorganized by group for better management and ease of use.

 For more detailed information, you can refer to the individual commits in the [GitHub Commits](https://github.com/teleprint-me/py.gpt.prompt/commits/main)